annaleeswitek/succulent-supply-two/README.md

 # succulent-supply-two

-Now with even more fake succulents for fake sale.
+Now with even more succulents for sale.
 Just a little sample app - Next.js, React, Redux, GraphQL, Typescript, Tailwind